dotnet-script/dotnet-script/README.md

 #### Debugging

 The days of debugging scripts using `Console.WriteLine` are over.
-One major feature of `dotnet-script` is the ability to debug scripts directly in VS Code.
+One major feature of `dotnet script` is the ability to debug scripts directly in VS Code.
 Just set a breakpoint anywhere in your script file(s) and hit F5(start debugging)